dahln/ghostlight/README.md

 db.instances.createIndex( { GroupId: 1, TypeId: 1, "$**": "text" } )
 Tip: if you are using the MongoDB Atlas service, you can create the index by visiting the portal.

+As of 4.30.20 - here is the of items needed to be completed before I consider the application production ready:
+---List coming---